riganti/dotvvm-docs/Pages/upgrading-from-older-versions/compilation-status-page.md

 ## Security

-Having status page publicly available is not recommended because that would allow potential attacker to trigger page recompilation which would slow down or disable entire application.
+Having status page publicly available is not recommended because that would allow potential attackers to trigger page recompilation which could slow down the entire application.
-Due to this concern there is ability to specify authorization function which decides whether user will be allowed to access status page or not.
+Due to this concern, there is an option to specify an authorization function which decides whether user will be allowed to access status page or not.

-The Authorization function can be specified during status page registration.
-Examples of such authorization function can be checking source IP address are checking whether user has some specific claim.
+The authorization function can be specified during status page registration.
+Examples of such, the authorization function can check the source IP address, or check whether the user identity contains some specific claim.

 ```CSHARP
 options.AddStatusPage(new StatusPageOptions()